Distribution-Free Control Charts Based on Runs and Patterns

-Let $L_n$ denote the length of the longest run of 1 in a sequence of Bernoulli trials.
-Consider the run The event $\{L_n<d\}$ occurs if and only if the run $\Lambda_{d}$ does not appear in the sequence of Bernoulli trials.
-Thus, we have
+Let $L_n$ denote the length of the longest run of 1 in a sequence of Bernoulli trials, and $S_2=\{0,1\}$.
+Consider the run The event $\{L_n<d\}$ occurs only if the run $\Lambda_{d}$ does not appear in the sequence of Bernoulli trials.
+Thus,

-The above equation also holds for conditional distribution given the total number of successes.
+The above equation persists for conditional distribution given the total number of successes.